YrTimV/ReactJS/README.md

 ## Lesson 07
 * Added a separate simple blog.
 A user can see a list of blogs with user Ids.
 A click on user Id navigates to a user posts page.
 A click on a blog Id navigates to blog comment list.

+## Lesson 08
+* Redesigned the app for showing users, blogs and comments, stored in a MongoDB database.
+Added a server API for some basic CRUD operations with the user data model.